Optimal control as a graphical model inference problem: Control as KL minimization

+This is a standard graphical model inference problem, with $p$ given by Equation~\eqref{p-optimal}.
+Since $\psi$ is a chain, we can compute $p(x^{1}|x^0)$ by backward message passing:

+The interpretation of the Bellman equation as message passing for the KL control problems was first established in \cite{todorov_ieee2008}.
+The difference between the KL control computation and the standard computation using the Bellman equation is schematically illustrated in Figure \ref{approach}.

-The optimal cost Eq.~\ref{path-integral} is minus the log partition sum.
-The partition sum is the expectation value of the exponentiated path costs $\sum_{t=0}^T R(x^t,t)$ under the {\em uncontrolled} dynamics $q$.
-This is a surprising result, because it means that we have a closed form solution for the optimal cost-to-go $C(x^0,p)$ in terms of the known quantities $q$ and $R$ and one can thus estimate $C(x^0,p)$ by forward sampling under $q$.
-This result was previously obtained in \cite{kappen_prl05} for a class of continuous stochastic control problems.
-It will be discussed as a special case of the KL control in section~\ref{continuous}.
-The difference between the KL control computation and the standard computation using the Bellman equation is schematically illustrated in Fig.~\ref{approach}.
+The optimal cost, Equation \eqref{path-integral}, is minus the log partition sum and is the expectation value of the exponentiated state costs $\sum_{t=0}^T R(x^t,t)$ under the {\em uncontrolled} dynamics $q$.
+This is a surprising result, because it means that we have a closed form solution for the optimal cost-to-go $C(x^0,p)$ in terms of the known quantities $q$ and $R$.